Items tagged “ent”

 Head and neck squamous cell carcinomas

-Head and neck squamous cell carcinomas (HNSCC) refer to SCCs of the aerodigestive tract of the head and neck rather than cutaneous SCCs.
-SCC is the most common tumour of the mucosa of the upper aerodigestive tract, and can occur anywhere there is squamous cell mucosa.
-Epidemiology, risk factor...
+Head and neck squamous cell carcinomas (HNSCC) refer to squamous cell carcinoma (SCC) of the aerodigestive tract of the head and neck, as opposed to cutaneous SCC.
+They are the most common tumor of the head and neck region, and can arise from any structure with squamous cell mucosa.
+HNSCC is c...

 Published 21 Dec 2010